flipcoder/textbeat/README.md

     - future: will be moved from track commands to chord parser
 - <: lower inversion (repeatable)
     - future: will be moved from track commands to chord parser
-- ch: assign track to a midi channel
-    - midi channels exceeding max value will be spanned across outputs
-- p: program assign
-    - Set program to a given number
-    - Global var (%) p is usually prefered for string matching
-- c: control change (midi CC param)
-    - setting CC5 to 25 would be c5:25
-- bs: bank select (not impl)
 - ~: vibrato and pitch wheel
 - `: mod wheel
 - ": repeat last cell (ignoring dots, blanks, mutes, modified repeats don't repeat)